ubergeekzone/ubergeekzone/README.md

 I am honest, self-taught and I have a strong work ethic.
 My professional web career started because I was intrigued by a commodore 64 when I was a child.
 I love a good challenge.
 The harder it is to figure something out, only makes me want to figure it out more.
 I am also into race cars and automotive in general.

 ## &#128187; What I am Doing These Days
 <a href="https://linkedin.com/in/ubergeekzone" target="_blank">View my LinkedIn</a> for my work history to see the great companies and professionals that I have had the opportunity to work with and learn more about what my role was working with them.
+Checkout my <a href="https://www.behance.net/amybridges1">Behance</a> to see past work i have done.

 ## Technology I &#x1f49f; Working With
 I love to work with all variations of Technology ranging from WordPress to Shopify.
 I primarily create WordPress Websites, Themes, Plugins and Integrations.
 But, I am a Shopify partner and work with Drupal from time to time as well.
 Docker and VS Code ROCK!!!

 ## &#x1f4eb; Contact Me
 <img src="https://img.shields.io/badge/discord-ubergeekzone-informational?style=flat&logo=discord&logoColor=white&color=7289d9"> <a href="https://twitter.com/intent/user?screen_name=ubergeekzone" targe="_blank"><img src="https://img.shields.io/badge/follow me on twitter-ubergeekzone-informational?style=flat&logo=twitter&logoColor=white&color=1DA1F2"></a>